nathan-mohapatra/ucd-adversarial-search/README.md

 For more information about this (i.e. the evaluation function as a numerical expression, with definitions of variables and an example of a particular game state), see the report.

 ## Part 2: Implementing Evaluation Function and Minimax Algorithm
+For an adversarial, two-player, zero-sum (if a player wins, then the other player loses) game such as Connect Four, the Nash equilibrium defines the solution of the game, or the leaf node that the players arrive at when they play rationally and make intelligent decisions.

-Due to the exponentially large game trees of complex games such as chess, non-deterministic algorithms will use partial game trees, making computation feasible on modern computers.
+Due to the exponentially large game trees of complex games, non-deterministic algorithms will use partial game trees to estimate the Nash equilibrium, making computation feasible on modern computers.
+The minimax algorithm is one such non-deterministic algorithm that evaluates the utility of the board several turns down the road.
+It defines player rationality as follows: The AI assumes that the opponent always selects the best move, minimizing the utility for the AI.
+With this assumption, the AI attempts to maximize the minimum utility.
+Thus, the two players in this scenario can be referred to as `Max` and `Min`.

-I implemented the minimax algorithm and my evaluation function following the interface defined above.
+An interesting detail is that if a player behaves irrationally (i.e. does not minimize the utility for the AI), then the algorithm is disrupted and may not perform as well.

+My implementation of the evaluation function and the minimax algorithm is in the file `minimax_914862981.java`.
+The algorithm is recursive in that the functions simulating player decision-making call each other, with `MaxValue` calling `MinValue` and `MinValue` calling `MaxValue`.
+The recursive loop is broken when either a terminal state is reached or a predetermined depth limit is reached (hence the partial game tree).
+After the minimax algorithm moves in depth-first search fashion down the game tree until this depth is reached, `getEval` returns the utility of the board that is "passed upward" to the root node and used to select the best move.

 ## Part 3: Recording Minimax Algorithm Performance
 I played my algorithm five times against the given AI players: **StupidAI** and **RandomAI**.
 My algorithm always beats these two AI players.
 Then, I played my algorithm ten times against **MonteCarloAI**.
 My algorithm beat this AI player the majority of times.